lakim/backdoor/README.md

 # Backdoor

-Test my app from end to end: mobile client to backend API.
+Test your app from end to end, mobile client to backend API.

-`backdoor` is a simple server that exposes my backend factories (Factory Girl, Machinist) to my API client test suite.
+`backdoor` is a simple server that exposes your backend factories (Factory Girl, Machinist) to your API client test suite.

 ## How it works

-### Example workflow - Test user signin from my mobile API client
+### Example workflow - Test user signin from your mobile API client

 1. connect to `backdoor`
 2. create a User on the backend using the user factory